jameschristou/AttributeBasedBinding.AspNet/readme.md

 There are a number of common binding types supported.

 ### Transient Binding (Default)
-This binding type causes a new instance of the service to be created and is the default binding type.
+This binding type creates a new instance of the service that implements the required interface and is the default binding type.
 ```
 [Bind]
 public class MessageProvider : IMessageProvider